 - Open the Analysis Workbench for the desired project.
-(For instructions, see Opening the Analysis Workbench.) - 2.
+(For instructions, see Opening the Analysis Workbench.) - (Optional) To filter the Inventory Items list to show only inventory items that have alerts, click the Advanced Search button in the Inventory Item pane on the right, select the Inventory with Open Alerts option (located in the Inventory Notifications section), and click Apply. - 3.
 From the Inventory Item pane on the right, click the inventory item for which you want to check for alerts.
 The Inventory Details tab for the selected item is opened.